archivesunleashed/aut-docs/docs/about.md

 # About the Archives Unleashed Toolkit

-AUT is an open-source platform for managing web archives built on Hadoop.
-The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
-Tight integration with Hadoop provides powerful tools for analytics and data processing via Spark.

-There main ways of using AUT is to analyze web archives using [Spark](http://spark.apache.org/).
+The Archives Unleashed Toolkit, or AUT, applies modern big data analytics infrastructure to the scholarly analysis of web archives.
+Built on Hadoop, it provides powerful tools for analytics and data processing via Apache [Spark](http://spark.apache.org/).

 AUT is built against CDH 5.4.1: